-This section describes the input assumptions and methodology used to develop the estimations for biomethane potentials in 2050 in ENTSOG's biomethane tool.
-The Global and Scenario input parameters and the Original Feedstock Raw data used in the calculations can be find in Annex A. A S-curve approach has been applied to compute values for 2030 and 2040.
+This section describes the input assumptions and methodology used to develop the estimations for biomethane potentials in 2050 in ENTSOG's biomethane tool..
+A S-curve approach has been applied to compute values for 2030 and 2040.
 For 2030, it is assumed that 30% of the potentials in 2050 will be produced.
 For 2045, it is assumed that 95% of the potentials in 2050 will be produced.